|

 Engines

-All the carburetted mixture must pass through a throttling restrictor of 36 mm in diameter and 3mm. minimum of thickness which must be placed between the carburettor and the inlet manifold.
+Only one carburettor, whatever its number of chokes, may be used.
+All the carburetted mixture must pass through a throttling restrictor of 36 mm in diameter and 3 mm minimum thickness which must be placed between the carburettor and the inlet manifold.
+This shall include the period Novamotor slide throttle type where the lead in taper extends into the carburettor.

 Ignition must be by a distributor with a mechanical centrifugal advance.
 Multiple spark systems and systems were the timing of the spark is altered electronically are not permitted.
 The system must contain only a single ignition coil with distribution by the distributor.